prisma/prisma1/docs/01-Getting-Started/01-React/01-Apollo.md

 </Instruction>

-The `Post` type is now added to your data model and the corresponding CRUD operations are generated and exposed by the GraphQL API.
+You service is now deployed and available via the HTTP endpoint that was printed in the output of the command!
+The `Post` type is added to your data model and the corresponding CRUD operations are generated and exposed by the GraphQL API.

 <Instruction>